appcelerator-archive/spork/README.md

     assets <project-dir> <assets-folder>
     Generate multiple resolutions of assets from high res assets.
 Assumes your assets are all in the <project-dir>/images/<asset-folder>.

+    backgrounds [options] <project-dir>,<bkgnd-folder>
+	Traverse the <project-dir>/images/<bkgnd-folder> directory and generate cropped and scaled background images appropriate to the device.

   Options:

     -h, --help       output usage information